 Neither at the end of, nor at any time during the financial year, was the Company a party to any arrangement whose objects are, or one of whose objects is, to enable the directors of the Company to acquire benefits by means of the acquisition of shares in or debentures of the Company or any other body corporate.

-The Company appointed PricewaterhouseCoopers LLP to perform a high level review over the level of compliance with the Code of Governance for Charities and Institutions of a Public Character ('IPCs') regulation as well as an internal controls review of the controls over programme management in the Company.
+The Company's appointed internal auditor, PricewaterhouseCoopers LLP, had performed a highlevel review over the compliance with the Code of Governance for Charities and Institutions of a Public Character ('IPCs') regulation, as part of the annual internal audit exercise.